445052513-jpg/OS-Assignment1-Rawasi-Abdalrhman/REFLECTION.md

 ## Additional Reflections (Optional)

 ### What would you like to learn more about?
+Since these ideas are crucial for creating bigger and safer multithreaded systems, I would like to learn more about thread synchronization, race situations, semaphores, mutex locks, and deadlock prevention.
 [Any topics related to threading, concurrency, or operating systems that you're curious about?]

 ---

 ### How confident do you feel about multithreading concepts now?
+I am now confident in my comprehension of ready queue behavior, scheduler flow, lifecycle states, and thread generation.
+I still need to work on more advanced synchronization and concurrency debugging skills, though.
 [Rate yourself and explain: Beginner / Intermediate / Confident]

 [Explain your rating - what do you understand well?
 What needs more practice?]